-By 1900, the meatpacking plant was big business.
-Mechanized and refrigerated rooms and railroad cars meant meat could be kept fresh longer.
+By 1900, meatpacking plants were big business.
+Mechanized and refrigerated rooms and railroad cars meant meat could be kept fresher longer.
 Unused animal parts were used in other products including gelatin, glue and oleomargarine.

-By World War One, Chicago was called Hog Butcher for the World.
+By World War I, Chicago was called Hog Butcher for the World.
 The meatpacking plants were sprawling complexes, slaughtering animals raised on feedlots.

 You may recognize one of the companies that was in business when Sinclair wrote The Jungle – Armour and Co.

 In the early 20th century, most cooking was done from scratch.
-Fresh meat was purchased at a butcher’s.
-Customers trusted the food was fresh.
+Fresh meat was purchased at a butcher’s, and customers trusted the food was fresh.

 His exposé exposed consumers to the reality of what was on their dinner plate.
 They were eating sausage that contained rats, rat poison and rat droppings.
-Spoiled ham that would not be sold as is, because it was moldy and full of maggots, also was ground up into the sausage.
-In addition, it was common in the early 20th century to add Borax to meat to prevent spoilage.
+Spoiled ham could not be sold as is, because it was moldy and full of maggots, and it, too, was ground up and added to the sausage.
+In addition, in the early 20th century, Borax often was added to meat to prevent spoilage.

 Employees used the toilets in meatpacking plants and did not wash their hands before returning to work.

-The industry, of course, claimed their products were safe.
+The industry, of course, claimed its products were safe.